dovecot/documentation/source/settings/core.rst

    Defines a language to be used in tokenization.

-   At least one language must be specified.
+   At least one language must be specified and one single language must be flagged as the default language using :dovecot_core:ref:`language_default` = ``yes``.

    The language listed first is the default and is used when language recognition fails.